 Even though MetaMask is a relatively safe tool to store your digital assets, users need to take the initiative to secure their property by making good use of the available tools and maintaining utmost security hygiene.
 Here are some steps to take to protect assets stored within your MetaMask wallet:

 - Properly back up your seed phrase.
 A seed phrase is a collection of words, usually either 12 or 24, that can be used to recover private keys to a wallet.
-Software and hardware wallets come with seed phrases that must be well kept.
+Software and hardware wallets come with seed phrases that must be well-kept.
 When you create a MetaMask wallet, make sure to write down the seed phrase and store it in a safe place.

 - Create a strong password.
 MetaMask will always prompt you to create a password for each device on which you install the wallet.
 Keep it simple so you can easily remember but also hard for someone else to guess.
 If you forget your password, you will have to restore your wallet using the backup seed phrase, and if you lose access to your seed phrase, you can’t recover your assets.

 - Only install MetaMask on a personal device.
 MetaMask stores the private key in an encrypted format on the device in which it is installed, and if this device is shared, funds held within the wallet are at risk.
 Therefore ensure that you only use MetaMask from a personal device.
+Also, if you plan to install a MetaMask wallet on a computer with a hard disk drive (HDD), ensure you have the contacts of your local hard drive recovery service shop in case of any malfunctions that can render your cryptocurrencies inaccessible.
+Having functional contact upfront can also make the situation less intense and could help to recover your coins faster.

 - Connect to legitimate web applications.
 Avoid connecting your MetaMask wallet to unverified websites.
 Some of these web apps are designed by scammers to collect sensitive information on visitors to facilitate targeted phishing attacks.
 Others can scam you of your assets.